 Some species of lady beetles have produced several generations in a year, while others will produce only one.
 If your garden does not offer a lot of insects for them to feed on, they will fly off in search of better feeding grounds.
 Since the larvae cannot yet fly, they will stick around and feed on what they can, until they pupate.

 So don’t panic when you see these prehistoric looking creatures on your plants.
-They are definitely one of the good bugs.
+The ugly baby ladybug is definitely one of the good bugs.